sanabilansari/myelementsite/README.md

 ## 🎬 Website Demo

 ![Element Website Demo](./readgi.gif)
-click on elementsite and enter your name
+click on elementsite and enter your name and explore all.